abrady/VulkanRenderer/README.md

 # TODOs
 * it feels like the descriptor set layout could inform the descriptor pool allocator and descriptor set updater...
     * maybe we can have an 'addVertexBindings' for VulkPipelineBuilder that just does that boilerplate.
+* document some of the annoying things I'm finally getting around to coding around.

 * need per-actor materials:
     * x update descriptors set layout